The Many Things to Do and See in Mgahinga Gorilla Park in Uganda

-The average temperature is around 25 degrees Celsius, and nighttime temperatures get down to 10 degrees Celsius if you stay at the Mount Gahinga Lodge.
+The average temperature is around 25 degrees Celsius, and nighttime temperatures reach 10 degrees Celsius if you stay at the Mount Gahinga Lodge.

-The months of January through March, late June through early October, and from mid-December to the end of the month are ideal for Gorilla Trekking, Climbing, and Hiking in Mgahinga Gorilla Park.
+January through March, late June through early October, and mid-December to the end of the month are ideal for Gorilla Trekking, Climbing, and Hiking in Mgahinga Gorilla Park.

-April, October, through early December is ideal for those that want a lower price at luxury Lodges such as Mount Gahinga Lodge.
+April, October, and early December are ideal for those who want a lower price at luxury Lodges such as Mount Gahinga Lodge.

 Current Weather for Mgahinga Gorilla Park- Kisoro Area

 We offer various that include Mgahinga Gorilla Park.
 Some focus on activities in Mgahinga Gorilla Park, such as Gorilla, Golden Monkey Trekking, Volcano Day Climbs, Hiking, and Birding.
 You can easily do a 5-Day Safari within Mgahinga Gorilla Park.

 Best and most Convenient Lodge to stay at: